MicrosoftDocs/ATADocs/ATPDocs/ops-guide.md

 We recommend that beginners use guided advanced hunting, which provides a query builder.
 If you're comfortable using Kusto Query Language (KQL), build queries from scratch as needed for your investigations.

 For more information, see [Proactively hunt for threats with advanced hunting in Microsoft Defender XDR](/microsoft-365/security/defender/advanced-hunting-overview).

+## Configure tuning rules for false positive alerts

+**Where**: In Microsoft Defender XDR, select **Hunting > Advanced hunting**

+**Persona**:

+Microsoft Defender XDR allows you to *tune* alerts, helping you reduce the number of false positives you need to triage.
+Tuning alerts hides or resolves alerts automatically based on your configurations and rule conditions.

+We recommend creating new rules as needed as your network grows to make sure that your alert tuning remains relevant and effective.

+For more information, see [Investigate Defender for Identity security alerts in Microsoft Defender XDR](manage-security-alerts.md).

 ## Related information